mdafer/kijiji_maps/README.md

 ![alt text](https://github.com/mdafer/kijiji_maps/blob/master/kijiji_maps.png "Kijiji maps")

-The code is based on the creator's it has some bugs and lots of bad practices, this is meant for simple use and fun only, it does not reflect my coding style nor good practices.
+The code is based on the creator's; it has some bugs and lots of bad practices; this is meant for simple use and fun only; it does not reflect my coding style nor good practices.